SuleimanFarah/sunpy/SOCIS-2019-Swapnil-Sharma.md

 I am an undergraduate student from India who loves to contribute to Open Source projects.
 My newly developed interests are **Machine/Deep Learning, Full Stack Development and Astronomy**.
 I am proficient in C, C++, Python, and Javascript.
 I have experience with machine learning frameworks like scikit-learn, Tensorflow and Keras.

 My interest grew in astronomy when I joined Astronomy Club in the college.
 I was the club coordinator in the second year.
-As a coordinator, I organised events like night sky stargazing, meteor shower star party, quizzes and various events to increase the participation of students from different fields of science and engineering.
-I also like astrophotography.
+As a coordinator, I organised events like night sky stargazing, meteor shower star party, quizzes and other events to increase the participation of students from different fields of science and engineering.
+I also like astrophotography and trekking.

 # PREVIOUS PROJECTS